mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 Unfortunately, converting a polyline layer where individual polylines connect will produce duplicate vertices at those junctions, because a point will be created *for each line at each junction*.
+On the other hand, depending on how the polylines were constructed some lines might terminate at a junction while others actually pass *through* the junction.
+The easiest way to handle both of these issues is to first dissolve our polyline layer into a single feature using the ArcGIS [Dissolve](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/dissolve.htm) tool, and use Feature Vertices To Points on the dissolved layer to get a list of vertices.

-Surprisingly, this will happen even if we first dissolve our polyline layer into a single feature using the ArcGIS [Dissolve](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/dissolve.htm) tool.
-Instead, we need to remove duplicate points using the ArcGIS [DeleteIdentical](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/delete-identical.htm) tool and use the argument `field = "Shape"` to delete duplicates based on their location.
+Unfortunately, this will still result in duplicate points where one segment ends and another begins.
+We need to remove duplicate points using the ArcGIS [DeleteIdentical](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/delete-identical.htm) tool and use the argument field = "Shape" to delete duplicates based on their location.
 This will remove the duplicate points, but it also means that there will be gaps in the OBJECTID of the vertices layer.
 If you know that your graph creation software assumes that network nodes have sequential IDs, you can fix the issue simply by making a copy of the layer with the ArcGIS [CopyFeatures](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/copy-features.htm) tool.